-While raising quail has a lot of parallels to that of raising chickens, there are quite a few differences in how to go about it.
+While raising quail has many parallels to raising chickens, there are quite a few differences in how to go about it.

-Quail are easy to learn, and before you know it, you will be enjoying their boiled eggs on a weekly basis.
-Before you establish your first covey (a group of quail), there are a few things to take into consideration that will help you prepare.
+Quail are easy to learn, and before you know it, you will be enjoying their boiled eggs every week.
+However, before you establish your first covey (a group of quail), there are a few things to consider that will help you prepare.

-Why Quail are Awesome
+Why Raising Quail is Awesome

 But when you have a smaller, more manageable bird that delivers many of the same features, it’s a little bit of a competition to see who comes out as more convenient.

 No matter which breed of quail you are considering, the truth is, they are all considered to be small game birds.

 Well, it depends on who you are talking to, but smaller means less space, and if you live in an urban area, you can easily keep some of these little cheepers on your porch or in your backyard in a simple cage or well-furnished coop.

 An average quail weighs approximately 5 ounces.
-Yeah, that’s pretty tiny, and while there may not be much meat on their bones, the meat that exists is mighty tasty and kind of fun to serve up.
+So yeah, that’s pretty tiny, and while there may not be much meat on their bones, the meat that exists is mighty tasty and kind of fun to serve up.

 Some urban farmers have even been able to get around the “no chickens” ordinances in their cities by owning quail instead.

 Still, if we look at the main differences, the sounds that a quail makes are arguably less likely to annoy the neighbors.

-However, both males and females do a lot of low cooing and trilling when they see their favorite human approaching.
-Some owners find the Quail’ song to be soothing and sweet.
+However, both males and females do many low cooing and trilling when they see their favorite human approaching.
+Some owners find the Quail song to be soothing and sweet.

 In general, the quail is a much quieter bird to keep than a duck or goose, for example.

 A quail is a small bird, which means the meat yield is much less than you would find on other farmyard poultry.

 The good news is, the quail matures quickly and incubates in nearly 18 days.
-This means that while there may be very little meat per bird, you can house more in small spaces, and raise more, quickly, if you are looking for a higher yield.
+This means that while there may be very little meat per bird, you can house more in small spaces and raise more quickly if you are looking for a higher yield.

-Even though they are teeny tiny, you get plenty of fresh eggs every week, and hey, if you don’t get the number of eggs your family needs, just add a few more Quail!
+Even though they are teeny tiny, you get plenty of fresh eggs every week, and hey, if you don’t get the number of eggs your family needs, add a few more Quail!

 Aside from the fact that quail mature at about 7 weeks, they also lay eggs sooner than most other poultry!

 While the eggs may be small, think of all the fun things you can do with them!

-Bite-sized deviled eggs, scotch eggs, pickled eggs, hard-boiled eggs, and in Spring you probably wouldn’t even need to color these beauties!
+Bite-sized deviled eggs, scotch eggs, pickled eggs, hard-boiled eggs, and in Spring, you probably wouldn’t even need to color these beauties!

 Special Note: female quail will lay eggs with or without a male present—just like chickens!

-Quail are game birds that have petite frames, come in a variety of colors, and have plenty of flare.
+Quail are game birds with petite frames, come in various colors, and have plenty of flares.
 Some people decide to raise quail just because they enjoy their presence and the ornamental quality they bring to their home.

 Some males are more brightly colored than their female counterparts, like many birds.
 However, females tend to be larger than males, but not by much.

-Starting out with quail doesn’t cost a lot of money, in fact, you can get one or two quail for a few bucks and upkeep and feeding quail is not a costly endeavor.
+Starting with quail doesn’t cost a lot of money.
+In fact, you can get one or two quail for a few bucks, and upkeep and feeding quail is not a costly endeavor.

 If you decide to breed your quail, you will need at least 3 females to every male, and just like male roosters, they should be kept separate unless raised together.

 Otherwise, he may “wear” her out and hurt her with overbreeding.
-In other words, he needs to be able to rotate his hens so he doesn’t harm just one by being overzealous.
+In other words, he needs to be able to rotate his hens, so he doesn’t harm just one by being overzealous.

 Why You Should Raise Quail